Frédéric Bonin-Pissarro

 Frédéric Bonin-Pissarro or Frédéric Pissarro (born in 1964 in Paris) is a French painter.
 Since 2002, he has been a citizen of the United States.

 Family

 Frédéric Bonin-Pissarro is the son of Sylvie and Claude Bonin-Pissarro, also a painter.
-He is a great-grandson of the "father of Impressionism" Camille Pissarro.
+He is a great-grandson of the "father of Impressionism", Camille Pissarro.
 His sister is named Lila.
-Married, he has 3 sons whose first is the actor Louka Meliava.
+Married, he has three sons.